MaxTorop/MaxTorop.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our work "Deep learning using a biophysical model for robust and accelerated reconstruction of quantitative, artifact‐free and denoised images" has been accepted to Magnetic Resoance in Medicine.
+Our work "Deep learning using a biophysical model for robust and accelerated reconstruction of quantitative, artifact‐free and denoised images" has been accepted to Magnetic Resonance in Medicine.